ChenghaoMou/chenghaomou.github.io/highlights/Matter/3-2-1- Focusing on what you can control, the value of small contributions, and daily habits.md

 ---
 aliases:
-  - 3-2-1: Focusing on what you can control, the value of small contributions, and daily habits
+  - "3-2-1: Focusing on what you can control, the value of small contributions, and daily habits"
 url: https://jamesclear.com/3-2-1/january-19-2023
 author: James Clear
 publisher: James Clear
-order: -20230119095814
 date: 2023-01-19
 tags:
+title: "3-2-1- Focusing on what you can control, the value of small contributions, and daily habits"
 ---

 ## Highlights